R3Conclave/conclave-core-sdk/docs/docs/index.md

     There have been some breaking changes in this version of Conclave.
 Be sure to check out the [API changes](api-changes.md) you might need to make to get your current project building with Conclave 1.1.

+1. **Conclave 1.1 has been tested on the latest 3rd Gen Intel Xeon Scalable processors, also known as Ice Lake Xeon CPUs.**
+   These CPUs bring a number of enhancements for Conclave applications, especially in the amount of memory available for use inside enclaves where the limit has been increased from typically around 95MB up to 512GB per CPU depending on the platform.
+You do not need to make any changes to your application to support these new CPUs except to ensure you are using DCAP attestation as Xeon Scalable processors do not support EPID.
 1. :jigsaw: **New feature!** Mock mode has been extended so you can now specify 'mock' as an enclave mode and use your regular host rather than having to modify your code to use a special build of your host.
 A new `mockEnclave` property has been added to `EnclaveHost` that can be used in mock mode to allow access to the enclave instance